Standards of Practice

 Redress: I am a certified member of the National Guild of Hypnotists, and practice in accordance with its Code of Ethics and Standards.
 If you have a complaint about my services or behavior that I cannot resolve for you personally, you may contact the National Guild of Hypnotists at P.O.
 Box 308, Merrimack, NH 03054-0308, (603) 429-9438, to seek redress.
 Other services than my own may be available to you in the community.
 You may locate such providers in the telephone book.

 Fees: The charge for my services are $80 per 60 minute private session in my location by appointment only.
-Onsite rates available when time permits.
+Onsite rates available as time permits.
 Workshop rates vary by venue.
 Session fees are subject to change.
-If you are dissatisfied with your results and the associated fees, you are encouraged to voice any concerns and questions with the possibility of a full refund.
+If you are dissatisfied with your results and the associated fees, you are encouraged to voice any concerns and questions.
 Payment is to be made at the end of sessions by cash, cheque, or in advance by internet banking transaction.
 24 hours notice of cancellation or full payment respectfully requested.

 Confidentiality: I will not release any information to anyone without a written authorization from you, except as provided for by law.
 You have a right to be allowed access to my written record about you.